govuk-one-login/mobile-ios-one-login-app/docs/how-to/required-software.md

 ## Xcode

 You'll need an Apple ID in order to download Xcode.
-Download it using **[this link](https://developer.apple.com/download/applications)**.
+Download it using **[this link]**(https://developer.apple.com/download/applications).
 You will need to become an Apple Developer (you will be prompted to do this, and agree to their terms and conditions) - this is free.

-Select the latest stable version of Xcode (i.e Xcode 15.0.1, not the Beta version), then click `Download Xcode XX.X.X (2.96GB)` to download a compressed file:
+Select the latest stable version of Xcode (e.g Xcode 15.0.1 (this version will change, it is here as an example), not the Beta version), then click `Download Xcode XX.X.X (X.XXGB)` to download a compressed file:

 <div class="filter: drop-shadow(0px 0px 20px rgba(0, 0, 0, 0.3)); margin: 60px 0; width: 100%; max-width: 800px; margin-left: auto; margin-right: auto;">